How To Protect Your Bank Accounts from Fraud

 Phishing scams through emails, text messages and phone calls are also on the rise in recent years.
 These scams try to get you to provide sensitive information, send money or click a link that will allow viruses or malware to infiltrate your computer or mobile device to give criminals access.

-Some common red flags to help you spot phishing scams:
+Some common red flags to help you spot phishing and spoofing scams:

 - Your bank would not ask you to confirm your account number, PIN, password or any other personal information via email, text or voice call.

 - Avoid clicking suspicious links.